2025 conference programme

 Concurrent Sessions – Lecture Hall – Workshops

-It’s a fantastic programme for the Society of Tissue Viability 2025 Conference – don’t miss out, register NOW!
+It’s a fantastic programme for the Society of Tissue Viability 2025 Conference – don’t miss out!